Your UCAS personal statement is your opportunity to demonstrate what makes you the perfect fit for a university.

 Talk about any relevant work experience you have done.

-We get a lot of applicants for our Business courses who mention their interest in the subject area was sparked by watching The Apprentice – be unique and talk about your experience and inspirations.
+We get a lot of Business applicants who mention watching The Apprentice sparked their interest in the subject area.
+Be unique and talk about your experience and inspirations.

 We are looking for a good standard of written English and a statement that flows logically.

 Our tutors want to know you will be able to write essays at university.

 Make sure your spelling and grammar are correct – triple check everything and don't rely on a spellchecker to pick up every mistake.